bezbrain/Punch-assessment/README.md

 1. **Get Project locally**: To get the code locally on your machine, you'll need to clone or fork the project's repository.
 To do this,

 - Go to the project's repository
-- Copy the https urls on GitHub
+- Copy the https urls on GitHub or fork the repo to have a copy of it in your own GitHub account then copy its https urls.
 - Go to your VSCode terminal
 - Locate the folder you'd like to keep the project.
 If for example you want to have the project in desktop then you can change directory to desktop by running `cd desktop`
 - Then run, `git clone <https url copied>`.
 This will make the project available on your machine, for example, the project will be in the desktop folder